mikerodrigues/arp_scan/README.md

 You will need to make sure `arp-scan` is installed.
 See the arp-scan homepage at http://www.nta-monitor.com/tools/arp-scan/

-You'll also need superuser privileges to run `arp-scan`, you have have a few options but be sure to understand what you're doing before you do it:

-* Edit `/etc/sudoers` to allow user to run `arp-scan` as root without a password.

-	`user host = (root) NOPASSWD: /usr/bin/arp-scan`

-* Set the SUID bit on the `arp-scan` bin:
+`arp-scan` generally requires root privs to run.
+I use `setcap` to give it the raw socket privs it needs so normal users can run it without sudo:

-	 `sudo chmod u+s /usr/bin/arp-scan`
+	`sudo setcap cap_net_raw+ep /usr/bin/arp-scan`

-* Run your Ruby code as root (I wouldn't do this)

-I use the SUID method but if you have other people logging into your machine you should probably go with the `/etc/sudoers` method.

 ## Notes

 There are some tests now, but output containing host names instead of IP addresses will not be properly parsed.
-This might be fixed soon.
+This might be fixed soon:

+`cd ./spec && rspec .`

 ## Installation